The Self-Harm Distraction of Decluttering Your Home

 How Decluttering Can Be an Effective Self-Harm Distraction

 The idea that decluttering can distract you from self-harm comes from scientists.
-According to researchers at Princeton University,1 a messy home can overstimulate your visual cortex and disrupt your focus.
-In other words, you become overwhelmed with your surroundings, making your ability to concentrate and make decisions more difficult.
+According to researchers at Princeton University, a messy home can overstimulate your visual cortex and disrupt your focus.1 In other words, you become overwhelmed with your surroundings, making your ability to concentrate and make decisions more difficult.

-Another study2 showed that being surrounded by too many items can lead to paralysis and indecisiveness, elevating your stress hormone levels as a result.
-This, in turn, can contribute to depression and anxiety, especially among women.3 Therefore, we can conclude that a chaotic environment can exacerbate your self-harm urges as well.
+Another study showed that being surrounded by too many items can lead to paralysis and indecisiveness, elevating your stress hormone levels as a result.2 This, in turn, can contribute to depression and anxiety, especially among women.3 Therefore, we can suggest that a chaotic environment can exacerbate your self-harm urges as well.

 I can tell from experience that when my home is a mess, I'm unable to cope with my other life and work responsibilities.
 I'm more likely to miss a deadline or feel lethargic and unmotivated to complete my daily tasks.
 Before I know it, depression creeps in, and I spiral into negative self-talk, feelings of guilt, and eventually, harmful behaviors.